 That’s dedicated to their customers!

-So, take a note from them.
+So, take note of them.
 Go out of your way to ensure that your customers don’t struggle just to use the product, let alone get great results from it.

-Even if customers don’t use this material right away, in can make them more confident knowing that it’s at their disposal.
+Even if customers don’t use this material right away, it can make them more confident knowing that it’s at their disposal.

 This is a great preventative approach to customer churning.
 Do you offer any extra resources at the moment?
 If not, you may want to get started soon.